AstraSyncAI/astrasync-mcp-bridge/README.md

 # AstraSync MCP Bridge

-Enable any AI assistant to register and verify agents with AstraSync through the Model Context Protocol (MCP).
+Complete AI agent lifecycle management through the Model Context Protocol (MCP) - from account creation to agent registration, verification, and cryptographic signing.

 ## What is this?

 The AstraSync MCP Bridge connects AI assistants and development tools to the AstraSync AI Agent Registry.
-It provides a standardized way to give AI agents verifiable identities and compliance tracking - think of it as SSL certificates for AI agents.
+Through a single MCP integration, you can:

+- **Create developer accounts** - Sign up without leaving your AI assistant
+- **Manage API credentials** - Generate and manage API keys programmatically
+- **Register AI agents** - Add agents to the blockchain-based registry
+- **Verify agent identity** - Check registration status and trust scores
+- **Generate crypto keypairs** - Enable cryptographic signing for ownership proof

+Think of it as complete identity infrastructure for AI agents, accessible through natural conversation.

 ## Key Features